 Microsoft 365 is a broad platform encompassing Office apps, SharePoint, Power Platform, Exchange, and Teams, to name a few.
 Essentially, its Office 365 merged with cloud services, device management, and advanced security.
 The one thing we have seen over time is that Microsoft 365 environments grow rapidly.
 Organizations start with one area and quickly transcend into others.
 Most try to maintain a basic governance plan – a contract established between an organization, its laws, policies, and employees.

-In our recent governance webinar: How to stay in control of Office 365 in 2020, we looked at the continuing rise of Microsoft 365 adoption.
+In our recent governance webinar, we looked at the continuing rise of Microsoft 365 adoption.
 We asked participants what current governance topics are most urgent for them right now.

 Most results gathered from the poll concern security, with many others citing compliance and adoption as pain points.
 These pain points are not surprising because we are talking about vast amounts of varying types of data, which are shared with others in collaboration.
 Compliance is also important because it’s related to things like GDPR, PII, as an example.

 So, what are the options for managing these pain points out-of-the-box?